Non-Campus EANESpiration Winners, 2018

 Dawn Breyfogle led and coordinated large committees at all 9 EISD campuses to support the EEF Teacher Fund.
 This is not an easy feat, but Dawn worked day-in and day-out with each committee, the EEF staff and the EEF board to ensure EEF's Annual Giving Campaign and signature fundraiser was a huge success.
 Dawn helped create a theme for the 2017/18 Teacher Fund campaign, coordinated back-to-school presentations and donation days at each school, helped plan Teacher Fund house parties, orchestrated a fun Teacher Fund tailgate and countless promotions and contests at each campus.
 Dawn was a gracious leader and, most of all, she and her large committee had fun while raising over $1 million dollars to fund teachers next year!
 EEF is grateful to have such a wonderful volunteer and supporter.

 Ms. Rozina Dhukka

 Rozina is gracious to every customer - students and adults.
 She exhibits a friendly, helpful attitude every day - this, while working at the busiest serving area in the district.
-Rozina doesn't know what stressfull is.
+Rozina doesn't know what stressful is.
 She meticulously works through any challenge, no matter how big.
 Her cheerful attitude helps everyone through the day.
-We appreciate her tenacity, friendliness and spunk!
+We appreciate her tenacity, friendliness, and spunk!